Pseudo Relevance Feedback with Deep Language Models and Dense Retrievers: Successes and Pitfalls: Conclusion

 The \textit{text-based PRF} approaches were only applicable to the reranking task.
 In terms of \textit{depth of PRF}, we found that, in most cases, substantial improvements are achieved when using 3, 5, and 10 passages for PRF.
 Deeper PRF signals (15 and 20 passages) were found to hurt effectiveness: this is likely because the addition of more feedback passages substantially contributed to query drift.
 In terms of \textit{text handling methods}, we found that CA performs best in most cases, but only marginal improvements over the baselines are recorded across datasets and metrics.

+We also experimented with applying the BERT reranker on top of Vector-based PRF models: this improves the effectiveness for all evaluation metrics, but only significantly for MAP.
+The significant improvements on R@1000 are purely produced by the Vector-based PRF models: the reranking step does not contribute to these improvements.

 Vector-based and text-based PRF approaches could be compared only in the reranking task.
 In terms of effectiveness, neither of these two types of approaches clearly and consistently outperformed the other across datasets and metrics.
 However, they greatly differed in terms of \textit{efficiency (query latency)}.
 When the vector-based PRF was used for retrieval, latency was close to that of the bag-of-words PRF method BM25+RM3, and about double that of BM25.
 When used for reranking, the latency of the vector-based PRF remained the same.
 However, to this latency one needs to add that of the preceding part of the retrieval/ranking pipeline: in the case of our experiments that was the latency of BM25+BERT, which was substantial.
 On the other hand, the latency of text-based PRF was substantially higher.
 To the latency of the initial retrieval/ranking pipeline, in fact, the text-based PRF added the latency associated with the text handling methods (e.g., Concatenate and Aggregate) -- and this operation involved the execution of many more, costly BERT inferences, rendering the overall latency prohibitive for real-time search engines.
+The extensive experiments provided in this paper serve as a guide for using state-of-the-art neural retrieval models into low latency environments.

+This work opens up a number of avenues for future research.
+First, we note that the Vector-based PRF method, and especially the Rocchio approach, has a number of limitations that future work could address.
+For example, Rocchio has parameters ($\alpha$, $\beta$) that need to be properly tuned to achieve the highest performance; we performed this tuning with respect to a validation set.
+How these parameters could instead be set on a per query basis (e.g., using some form of weight prediction) is still unclear.

+Second, the use-case analysis in Section~\ref{sec:use} revealed that the PRF methods are susceptible to the quality of the PRF signal (i.e. the passages retrieved by the first stage method and then passed as input to PRF).
+Recent work has made initial inroads to investigate this aspect.
+Specifically,~\citeauthor{li2022how} have studied the effect of signals of different qualities on the PRF process~\cite{li2022how} -- although they only explored a limited set of possible signals and PRF methods. \citeauthor{zhuang2022implicit} have devised effective methods to de-noise the feedback signal in the case of implicit feedback~\cite{zhuang2022implicit}.
+The extent to which different PRF methods differ in terms of susceptibility to PRF signals of different qualities is still however unclear, especially beyond the specific methods that we examined in the use-case analysis and the signals and settings explored in the aforementioned recent work.